jiroGhene/traffic-app/README.md

 # traffic-app

-The application monitors the traffic situation along different routes based on users comments.
+The application monitors the traffic situation along different routes based on a commentary system